neondatabase/website/content/docs/guides/branching-pitr.md

 To avoid changing connection details in your application, you can reassign the compute endpoint from your old primary branch to your new  branch.
 If you followed the steps above, you created a branch with a compute endpoint.
 In this case, you have to:

-1. **Remove the compute endpoint from the new branch.**
+1. **Remove the compute endpoint from the new branch**

    For instructions, see [Delete a compute endpoint](/docs/manage/endpoints#delete-a-compute-endpoint).

-2. **Move the compute endpoint from the old primary branch to the new branch.**
+2. **Move the compute endpoint from the old primary branch to the new branch**

    This action is currently only supported in the Neon API.
 See [Update a compute endpoint with the CLI](/docs/manage/endpoints#update-a-compute-endpoint-with-the-api) for instructions.

 ## Examples

-- For a blog post that covers point-in-time restore (PITR), see [Using Neon branching for instant Point in time restore](https://neon.tech/blog/point-in-time-recovery).
-The blog post describes PITR and provides a script for creating a recovery branch, reassigning a compute endpoint, and setting the new branch as the primary branch.
+- [Using Neon branching for instant point-in-time restore](https://neon.tech/blog/point-in-time-recovery).
+The blog post describes point-in-time restore and provides a script for creating a recovery branch, reassigning a compute endpoint, and setting the new branch as the primary.
-- For a data recovery example that uses Neon's branching feature, the Neon API, and a bisect script to recover lost data, refer to [Time Travel with Serverless Postgres](https://neon.tech/blog/time-travel-with-postgres).
+- [Time Travel with Serverless Postgres](https://neon.tech/blog/time-travel-with-postgres).
+This blog post (and video) describe a data recovery example that uses Neon's branching feature, the Neon API, and a bisect script to recover lost data.

-Check out the GitHub repositories for these examples:
+Check out the GitHub repositories for the examples:

 <DetailIconCards>
 <a href="https://github.com/neondatabase/restore-neon-branch" description="A script to restore a Neon branch to a previous state while preserving the same endpoint" icon="github">Restore a Neon database</a>